kneufeld/consolemd/README.md

 Probably.
 There are lots of corner cases and it's not always clear what the proper output should even be.
-For instance, an executive decision was made to show links as a list at the end of the document.
+For instance, an executive decision was made to show url links as a list at the end of the document.

 Unfortunately `commonmark-py` isn't very easy to use as a library so if any node types got missed then chaos may ensue.
 Please open a bug (or even